LavanyaPobbathi/Google-Search-Hover-Summarization/README.md

 Perform a Google search, and hover over any search result to see the summarizer in action!

 ## 📝 Demo
-Check out this demo video to see Google Search Hover Summarizer in action!
+Check out this demo video to see Google Search Hover AI Summarizer in action!

 ### 🤖 Technology Stack
 **Backend:** Python, Flask, Selenium, BeautifulSoup